amitjoy/amitjoy.github.com/_posts/2016-01-31-Array-Reification-I.md

 ## Overview

-Reification signifies the run-time component representation.
-It means, it represents a type which can be completely represented at runtime.
+Reification signifies the runtime component representation.
+Any type which can be completely represented at runtime is known as **Reifiable Type**

 Eg, A primitive type, non-parameterized class or interface type, parameterized type of unbounded wildcard ({% highlight java %}List<?>{% endhighlight %}), raw type (List), Array whose component is reifiable ({% highlight java %}List<?>[], int[], List[]{% endhighlight %}).

 Arrays can reify their component types.
-It means array types can be represented properly in runtime.
+It means array types can be represented properly at runtime.

 ### Old School Example